harshnandan-works/technical-writing-samples/01-mcp-quickstart-sample.md

     mcp.run()
 ```

 A few things worth noticing here: the `@mcp.tool` decorator is doing most of the work — it reads your function's type hints and docstring to automatically build the tool description Claude sees.
-Write a clear docstring; it's not just a comment, it's documentation Claude actually reads to decide when to use your tool.
+Also writing a clear docstring is quite useful and important; it's not just a comment for user understanding, it's documentation Claude actually reads to decide when to use your tool.

 ## Step 3: Connect it to Claude Desktop